cran/arrow/README.md

 There are some special cases to note:

+- On macOS, the R you use with Arrow should match the architecture of the machine you are using.
+If you're using an ARM (aka M1, M2, etc.) processor use R compiled for arm64.
+If you're using an Intel based mac, use R compiled for x86.
+Using R and Arrow compiled for Intel based macs on an ARM based mac will result in segfaults and crashes.

 - On Linux the installation process can sometimes be more involved because CRAN does not host binaries for Linux.
 For more information please see the [installation guide](https://arrow.apache.org/docs/r/articles/install.html).